Stephen Duncan: Early life and education

-Antebellum career
+Pre Civil-War career

 In 1808, shortly before the War of 1812, Duncan moved as a young man to Natchez District, Mississippi Territory, a developing river town that was important for trade along the Mississippi River.
-In the antebellum South, Natchez became a thriving city due to the booming cotton industry.
+In the pre-Civil War South, Natchez became a thriving city due to the booming cotton industry.

 In Natchez, he became a banker and planter.
+"Saragossa" was located just a few miles south of Natchez and was one of the early plantations he developed.
 He served as the president of the Bank of Mississippi.
 The Bank of Mississippi charter was revoked in 1831 and Duncan became one of the founders of the Agricultural Bank of Natchez in 1833.

 Duncan purchased Auburn plantation from Lyman Harding in 1827.

 Duncan owned 15 cotton and sugar plantations including L'Argent, Camperdown, Carlisle, Duncan, Duncannon, Duncansby, Ellisle, Homochitto, Middlesex, Oakley, Rescue, Reserve, Attakapas, and Saragossa.
 He also owned shipping, railroad and lumber businesses in Mississippi and New England.
 He was a partial owner of the Erie & Kalamazoo, Columbus, Pequa & Indiana, Terre Haute & Richmond and Panama railroads.

 Duncan sold his crops through the merchant firm Washington, Jackson & Co. in New Orleans, instructing them to sell it through their subsidiary Todd, Jackson & Co. in Liverpool, England.
 The revenue derived from the cotton and sugar sales was sent to Charles P. Leverich & Co., his bank headquartered in New York.
 His plantations yielded returns of US$150,000 annually.
 As a result of these financial transactions, Duncan became the richest cotton planter.

 In the 1850s, Duncan owned more than 1,000 slaves, making him the largest resident slave holder in Mississippi.
 By 1860, Duncan's ownership of 858 slaves in Issaquena County made him second nationally to the estate of Joshua John Ward of South Carolina, which enslaved 1,130.

 While Duncan enjoyed the Mississippi weather during the winter months, he spent most summers away from Natchez and escaped the heat with his family to Philadelphia, Saratoga Springs, New York or Newport, Rhode Island.

 Colonization efforts

 Duncan became a backer of the American Colonization Society.
-In the 1830s, together with major slave owners Isaac Ross, Edward McGehee, John Ker, and educator Jemeriah Chamberlain, president of Oakland College, Duncan co-founded the Mississippi Colonization Society.
+In the 1830s, he co-founded the Mississippi Colonization Society along with major slave owners Isaac Ross, Edward McGehee, John Ker, and educator Jemeriah Chamberlain, president of Oakland College.
 Their goal was to relocate free blacks and newly freed slaves to the developing colony of Mississippi-in-Africa in West Africa.
 The organization was modeled after the American Colonization Society, but it focused on freedmen from Mississippi.
 They bought a portion of land for the colony.
 Free blacks were thought to threaten the stability of slave societies, and Mississippi's population had a majority of slaves, outnumbering whites by a three-to-one ratio.
 The Mississippi colony eventually became part of Liberia.